Labeling in the Microsoft Purview Data Map

 |Automatic labeling for data assets||- SQL server- Azure SQL database- Azure SQL Managed Instance- Azure Synapse Analytics workspaces- Azure Cosmos DB for NoSQL - Azure Database for MySQL - Azure Database for PostgreSQL - Azure Data Explorer|

 Labeling for SQL databases

-In addition to labeling for schematized data assets, the Microsoft Purview Data Map also supports labeling for SQL database columns using the SQL data classification in SQL Server Management Studio (SSMS).
+In addition to the Microsoft Purview Data Map's labeling for schematized data assets, Microsoft also supports labeling for SQL database columns using the SQL data classification in SQL Server Management Studio (SSMS).
 While Microsoft Purview uses the global sensitivity labels, SSMS only uses labels defined locally.